Bangladesh Marine Fisheries Academy

-Marine Fisheries Academy (MFA) known as Bangladesh Marine Fisheries Academy (BMFA) is a government-run training institution in Bangladesh for cadets wishing to enter the fishing industry, merchant shipping and other related maritime industries.
-Established in 1973, it is the only national organization offering training for these professions.
+Marine Fisheries Academy (MFA) known as Bangladesh Marine Fisheries Academy (BMFA) is a government-run training institution in Bangladesh for cadets wishing to enter mainly the fishing industry, as well as merchant shipping and other related maritime industries.
+Established in 1973, it is the only national organization offering training for fishing and marine both professions.

 Marine Fisheries Academy is affiliated with Bangabandhu Sheikh Mujibur Rahman Maritime University, Bangladesh (BSMRMU).
 Starting from the 39th batch, MFA offered four years (4 years) Bachelor of Science (Hons) under three different faculties.
 The courses are Bachelor of Science (Hons) Nautical Science, Bachelor of Science (Hons) in Marine Engineering, and Bachelor of Science (Hons) Marine Fisheries Technology under BSMRMU.
 The Department of Shipping also issues a Continuous Discharge Certificate (CDC) to cadets of the Nautical Science and Marine Engineering departments.

 History

 After independence in 1971, there was a shortage of skilled manpower in the fishing industry.
 At the same time, larger and more technologically sophisticated fishing vessels were being introduced.
 The government recognized the need for a training institution.
 To this end, the Bangladesh Fisheries Development Corporation established the Marine Fisheries Academy with the collaboration of the Soviet government.
 It began operation on 1 September 1973.

 In Marine Fisheries Academy, from 2018 (started from 39th batch) they offered three core courses; Bachelor of Science (Hons) Nautical Science, Bachelor of Science (Hons) in Marine Engineering, and Bachelor of Science (Hons) Marine Fisheries under BSMRMU.
-Its courses also satisfy the requirement of the International Maritime Organization STCW Convention to serve as an officer onboard fishing and merchant vessels.
+Its courses also satisfy the requirement of the International Maritime Organization STCW F and STCW Convention to serve as an officer onboard fishing and merchant vessels.
 Its passed out cadets are working home and abroad in shore based job such as in marine industries, power plant, LNG & FLNG based project, Safety personnel, processing technologists etc.